qwertie/holders/readme.md

 Features
 --------

-- Targets ES5 (old browsers supported)
+- UMD modules targeting ES5 (old browsers supported)
+- Two parts: 'hold' is React-independent; '4react' provides React components that wrap standard elements like `<label>`, `<input type="text">`, `<input type="checkbox">` and so on.
+- Minified size: 0.9K for hold.min.js, 4.7K for 4react.min.js
+- Includes a demo (demo.html)

 To Learn More
 -------------